 By 2002, over 21 million Type 1's had been produced.

-July 30, 2003, the last Type 1 rolled off the production line in Puebla, Puebla, Mexico.
+On July 30, 2003, the last Type 1 rolled off the production line in Puebla, Puebla, Mexico.
 It was car number 21,529,464, and was immediately shipped off to the company's museum in Wolfsburg, Germany.
 In true Mexican fashion, a mariachi band serenaded the last car in the 68-year-old history.
 The last car was nicknamed El Rey, which is Spanish for "The King".
 The last 3000 type 1's were called the "Ultima Edicion" or the last edition.

-United States, most notably in California, Volkswagen enthusiasts frequent large Volkswagen-themed car shows, especially in the summer months.
+In the United States, most notably in California, Volkswagen enthusiasts frequent large Volkswagen-themed car shows, especially in the summer months.
 Many of these shows feature camping, a car show called a "show 'n' shine", drag racing, parts swap meet, raffles, and other events.
 Die-hard and loyal "VW-heads" attend these shows regularly, often travelling 500 miles or more to attend their favorite event.

-winter, a group of drivers of the "split window" bus model (1951-1967 Microbuses, trucks, campers, and panel vans) drive from Guerneville, CA, to Mt.
+In the winter, a group of drivers of the "split window" bus model (1951-1967 Microbuses, trucks, campers, and panel vans) drive from Guerneville, CA, to Mt.
 Shasta CA, entirely on unpaved jeep roads.
 This event is called the "Mt.
 Shasta Snow Trip Challenge" and is a good example of VW enthusiasts' trust in the durability of their 40-plus-year-old cars.

 Relationship With Porsche

-Porsche, the Zuffenhausen-based sports car manufacturer founded in 1931 by Ferdinand Porsche, the original Volkswagen designer.
+The company has had a close relationship with Porsche, the Zuffenhausen-based sports car manufacturer founded in 1931 by Ferdinand Porsche, the original Volkswagen designer.
 The first Porsche cars, the 1948 Porsche 356, used many Volkswagen components including a tuned engine, gearbox and suspension.
 Later collaborations include the 1969/1970 VW-Porsche 914, the 1976 Porsche 924 (which used many Audi components and was built at an Audi factory), and the 2002 Porsche Cayenne (which shares engineering with the VW Touareg).

-September 2005, Porsche announced it was buying a 20% stake in Volkswagen at a cost of €3 billion, with the intention that the combined stakes of Porsche, Volkswagen and the government of Lower Saxony ensure that any hostile takeover by foreign investors would be impossible [1].
+In September 2005, Porsche announced it was buying a 20% stake in Volkswagen at a cost of €3 billion, with the intention that the combined stakes of Porsche, Volkswagen and the government of Lower Saxony ensure that any hostile takeover by foreign investors would be impossible [1].
 In July Porsche increased their ownership to 25.1%.

 Motorsport